Is Limescale Harmful? (Plus How to Get Rid of It!)

 What is Limescale?

 What is limescale, exactly?
-Limescale is the hard white and chalky residue of minerals such as calcium and magnesium leftover once water has evaporated from a surface.
+Limescale is the hard white and chalky residue of minerals such as excess calcium and magnesium left over once water has evaporated from a surface.
 You might find it coating your clean dishes left out to air dry or even leftover on your clean laundry.

-Water with especially high concentrations of these minerals is called hard water.
+Water with mineral particles and especially high concentrations of these minerals is called hard water.
 Water with a low concentration of minerals is referred to as soft water.

 Why is Limescale a Problem?